rapierorg/telegram-bot-swift/README.md

 Part of your input was ignored: ccc
 ```

+A possible way to avoid the warning is to skip unneeded arguments by calling `context.args.skipRestOfString()`.

-The warning can be overridden:
+Also, the warning can be overridden:

 ```swift
 router.partialMatch = { context in